Monkeystation/photanol-com/src/pages/index.md

       linkedin: https://www.linkedin.com/in/chata-m-12630a9b/
       function: Project Lead & Pilot Researcher
-      text: Fermentation specialist with a strong background in the beverage industry, who decided to broaden her horizons by exploring the biotech industry.
+      text: Fermentation specialist with a strong background in the beverage industry, who decided to broaden her horizon and explore the biotech industry by joining Photanol in 2022.
       image: /img/chata-mundell.jpg
     - name: Pooja Rangan
       function: Office Administrator